-Here is an index of page about adult social care in Lincolnshire.
+Click icon on the right for a list of pages about Adult social care in Lincolnshire Family Services Directory.
 You may be able to narrow down the search using fields along top and down left hand margin.

 Here is a guide to securing life-long accommodations for adult children with special needs from a blogger in the USA.
 If offers general guidance.

 Adults Supporting Adults (ASA) offer paid-for support, open to autistic clients.
 Click icon to browse their website.

 Day Time Provision – 1 to 1 support in the community with focus on maintaining and developing independence and social skills.